List of LTV A-7 Corsair II operators

 The following is a list of operators of the LTV A-7 Corsair II attack aircraft.

 Operators

 Greece

-The Hellenic Air Force acquired 60 A-7Hs and five TA-7Hs from LTV between 1975-1980 and then 50 A-7Es and 18 TA-7Cs from the US Navy's inventory in 1993-1994.
+The Hellenic Air Force acquired 60 A-7Hs and five TA-7Hs from LTV between 1975-1980 and then 50 A-7Es and 18 TA-7Cs from the US Navy's inventory in 1993–1994.

 Greece operated the Corsair IIs, in the form of the A-7E and TA-7C variants, and used these aircraft in the traditional tactical strike and ground attack roles for which it was designed.
-Greek A-7s were upgraded with many improvements, such as greater thrust from their Allison TF-41 engines, upgraded avionics, radar, and full day/night capabilities.
+Greek A-7s were upgraded with many improvements, such as greater thrust from their Allison TF41 engines, upgraded avionics, radar, and full day/night capabilities.
 All Greek A-7s were programmed to be retired on October 17, 2014.